mostlydev/terra.dmwl/README.md

+# Terra DICOM Worklist Server

 This is a standalone worklist provider for the `terradb` application.
 It makes use of the
 following:

   - DCMTk binaries, either from Homebrew on Mac, or from the OFFIS website

+It is a very rudimentary implementaiton.
+Briefly, it:

+- Prunes old worklist records from a wlmscpfs data directory
+- Queries the terra database
+- Generates dcmtk DCM dump files using the available data in the exam table
+- Converts those dump files into DCM using dump2dcm
+- Provides a way to run wlmscpfs and pipe output to a log file

 ## Installing DCMTk binaries